Thagappansamy

-Thagapansamy is a 2006 Indian Tamil-language action film directed by Shivashanmughan and produced by Tiruchi Gopalji.
+Thagappansamy is a 2006 Indian Tamil-language action film directed by Shivashanmughan and produced by Tiruchi Gopalji.
 The film stars Prashanth, Pa.
-Ranjith and Pooja, while Namitha, Karunas and Vincent Asokan played other supporting roles.
-Featuring music composed by Srikanth Deva, the film had a delayed release on 28 December 2006 after going through production problems.
+Ranjith and Pooja, while Namitha, Karunas and Vincent Asokan play supporting roles.
+Featuring music composed by Srikanth Deva, the film had a delayed release, on 28 December 2006, on account of production problems.

 Plot

 The film begins with Kathirvel, a do-gooder going all out to get water for his village.
 With monsoon repeatedly failing, his village reels under drought, and he runs from pillar to post to get a well dug in the village.
 He manages to bring Shanmugham, a water-divining expert, to dig a well.
 Shanmugham, his wife, and daughter Marikozhundhu (Pooja) come to the village.
 Unfortunately, a freak mishap kills Shanmugham, and the villagers' search for water continues.
 To eke out their livelihood, all the villagers, led by Kadhirvel, decide to leave the village with a heavy heart to take up employment in a farmhouse in Rajasthan.
 Upon reaching the place, they come to know they have been taken as bonded labourers, and there is no way out but to work there tirelessly for the next three years.
 They undergo physical and mental torture from the greedy landlord Thakur Dass aided by his Marwadi sidekick Pa.
 Ranjith.
 A silver lining in the cloud is Swapna, Thakur's sister.
 She gets fascinated by Kadhirvel's heroics.
 The rest is how Kadhirvel fights for his men, helps them reach their village back without any danger and eventually marries Marikozhundhu.